Manhole (video game): Reception

 Video game designer and musician Kenji Eno stated that he was into Manhole when he was younger, playing it for hours at a time and feeling that it had an analogue feel despite being digital that he enjoyed.
 Digitally Downloaded writer Matt Sainsbury considered it his favorite Game & Watch game, among the first video games he ever played, describing it as entertaining and enjoying how "vibrant and cute" the designs were.
 He stated that it was a game he played for years since getting it as a child.
 Jeux Video writer Retrosaurus felt that it was nearly as simple as a game could get, though felt this was fine since the game was meant to be inexpensive and be a way to pass the time.
 They felt that it had rhythm game-like elements in its gameplay, believing that its sound effects helped enhance that feel.
 They found it an addictive game thanks to how the scoring system works, but warned it could be more repetitive depending on a person's taste.
 They praised the visuals, stating that the character designs helped give the game a "pleasant, childish atmosphere" which suited the premise of the game.
-NintendoLife writer Desiree Turner begrudged how slow a session of Manhole was to start, but felt that the game became more fun once it sped up.
+Nintendo Life writer Desiree Turner begrudged how slow a session of Manhole was to start, but felt that the game became more fun once it sped up.
 She felt that the DSiWare release was a good way for people to experience the Game & Watch games for the first time.
 Eurogamer writer Kristan Reed felt that the Game & Watch Gallery version of Manhole resembled the "throwaway charm of today's score-chasing mobile games", calling it "daft as a brush".
 IGN writer Lucas M. Thomas felt that Manhole was a fun game when included as part of a compilation, but he could not recommend someone pay for the DSiWare version.
 He felt that, despite being a low price, Manhole did not offer enough gameplay to justify it, believing that the hectic gameplay wore off due to its repetitive nature.

 According to Inside Games staff, Manhole was among the most popular of the Gold Series of Game & Watch systems and one of the most popular alongside Helmet and Octopus, described as a "huge success" by Retrosaurus.
 It was also one of the most popular New Wide Screen releases, alongside Donkey Kong Jr. Pocket Gamer staff attributed part of its popularity to the character designs, which they felt were funny and well done.
 Upon being released for the DSiWare download service, it was among the best-selling games on the platform.